40 Watt Club

 The Classic Center

 This elegant, 2,090-seat theater is part of a larger convention center downtown and hosts everything from Broadway musicals to rock concerts.
-Notable music acts that have graced the stage include The Decemberists, The B-52s, Loretta Lynn, Mannheim Steamroller and Allison Krauss.
+Notable music acts that have graced the stage include The Decemberists, The B-52s, Loretta Lynn, Mannheim Steamroller, and Allison Krauss.

 Hendershot’s

 Named after owner and jazz drummer Seth Hendershot, this cozy café goes from serene study space to rockin’ club in the evenings.
-There is an open mic night every Monday, jazz every Thursday, and every other genre is welcome the rest of the week.

 The World Famous in Athens, Georgia